ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 the length at or below 72 characters.

-Lines longer than these recommended limits might not display properly on some terminals and tools or might be difficult to follow.
+Lines longer than these recommended limits might not display properly on some terminals, and tools or might be difficult to follow.
 For example, this line is difficult to follow:

 .. tab-set::